-Code Name Definition

-EPN EPA Producer Unique, site-specific registration number assigned to an establishment

-Establishment that intends to produce a pesticide, a device or an active ingredient

-Number used to produce a pesticide.
+Code Name Definition EPN EPA Producer Unique, site-specific registration number assigned to an establishment Establishment that intends to produce a pesticide, a device or an active ingredient Number used to produce a pesticide.
 CW Equipment owner Owner of equipment (container, etc.).

-EX Exporter Party who makes, or on whose behalf the export declaration is made,

-1 and who is the owner of the goods.

-EXE Exporting The establishment where the export originated

-Establishment

-FCI FDA Clinical Party conducting clinical investigation of an approved Investigational

-Investigator New Drug.

-FD1 FDA Importer 1

-FD2 FDA Importer 2 For future use by FDA

-FD3 FDA Importer 3 For future use by FDA

-FG Foreign Government , and the second

-FM Fabricating Party that assembles a motor vehicle from its component parts or

-Manufacturer makes an item of motor vehicle equipment during the manufacturing

-process.

-FSV Foreign Supplier

-Verification

-Program

-GC Goods custodian Party responsible for the keeping of goods.
+EX Exporter Party who makes, or on whose behalf the export declaration is made, 1 and who is the owner of the goods.
+EXE Exporting The establishment where the export originated Establishment FCI FDA Clinical Party conducting clinical investigation of an approved Investigational Investigator New Drug.
+FD1 FDA Importer 1 FD2 FDA Importer 2 For future use by FDA FD3 FDA Importer 3 For future use by FDA FG Foreign Government FM Fabricating Party that assembles a motor vehicle from its component parts or 1 101 Manufacturer makes an item of motor vehicle equipment during the manufacturing manufacturer process.
+FSV Foreign Supplier 151 Verification Program GC Goods custodian Party responsible for the keeping of goods.
 HAZ Hazardous Material Contact for the hazardous material.

-Contact

-FU Hazardous material The office responsible for providing information regarding hazardous

-office material.

-IH I-House Number for the inspection location for FSIS or APHIS restricted

-product

-IM Importer Party on whose behalf a Customs clearing agent or other authorized

-person makes an entry.
+IIAL Contact FU Hazardous material The office responsible for providing information regarding hazardous 10 office material.
+IH I-House Number for the inspection location for FSIS or APHIS restricted 111 1-110030 product IM Importer Party on whose behalf a Customs clearing agent or other authorized 1111 Importer person makes an entry.
 ITL Independent Third Independent laboratory for testing.

-Party Laboratory
+1112 Party Laboratory independent haboratory for testing.
 INC Inspection Contact Party who can be contacted regarding an inspection.

-LAB Laboratory

-LAP LPCO Authorized Party authorized by the LPCO.

-Party

-LIP LPCO Issuing Agency issuing the LPCO.

-Agency

-LNG LNG Regasification Name of the regasification terminal

-Terminal

-DDO Location manager Party responsible for the management of the location.

-LG Location of Goods The location where the goods are stored immediately after entry

-immediately after release but before it is delivered to the consignee for distribution.
-The

-Entry Release location can be a broker's warehouse or nearby warehouse

-immediately after entry release.
+LAB Laboratory Tarty who can be contacted regarding an inspection.
+LAD LPCO Authorized Party authorized by the LPCO.
+LAI Party LIP LPCO Issuing Agency issuing the LPCO.
+LIF Agency issuing the LFCO.
+INC Agency Name of the recognition terminal LNG LNG Regasification Terminal Name of the regasification terminal DDO Derty recreatible for the management of the location DDO Location manager Party responsible for the management of the location.
+LG Location of Goods The location where the goods are stored immediately after entry immediately after release but before it is delivered to the consignee for distribution.
+The Entry Release location can be a broker's warehouse or nearby warehouse MT M immediately after entry release.
 MF Manufacturer of Party who manufactures the goods.

-goods

-DEI Means of transport The operator of a means of transport, e.g. the captain of a vessel.
+DET goods DEI Means of transport The operator of a means of transport, e.g. the captain of a vessel. operator

-operator